oauthstuff/draft-ietf-oauth-security-topics/security-model.md

-    Web attackers may, in particular, operate OAuth clients that are registered at AS, and operate their own authorization and resource servers that can be used (in parallel) by ROs.
+    Web attackers may, in particular, operate OAuth clients that are registered at AS, and operate their own authorization and resource servers that can be used (in parallel) by the RO and other resource owners.

     It must also be assumed that web attackers can lure the user to open arbitrary attacker-chosen URIs at any time.
-This can be achieved in many ways, for example, by injecting malicious advertisements into advertisement networks, or by sending legit-looking emails.
+In practice, this can be achieved in many ways, for example, by injecting malicious advertisements into advertisement networks, or by sending legit-looking emails.